-The Air Force actively seeks Battlefield Airman recruits, male and female, that meet the intense physical and mental requirements of such a demanding training pipeline.
+The Air Force actively seeks Special Warfare recruits, both male and female, that meet the intense physical and mental requirements of such a demanding training pipeline.
 Mitigation strategies in addressing the small number of female volunteers include:

-- Athletes: The Air Force pursues a wide-range of qualified female candidates through athletic activities such as swim meets, water polo, gymnastics, CrossFit, track and field, etc. - Policy: Airmen currently serving in the Air Force in all career fields (regardless of manning level) are able to retrain into Battlefield Airman career fields.

-Screening: The Air Force utilizes the Candidate Development Support Service screening program which helps identify, train and prepare non-prior service recruits for Battlefield Airman career fields.
+- Recruiting: The Air Force pursues a wide-range of qualified female candidates through athletic activities such as swim, water polo, gymnastic, CrossFit, track, and other events. - Policy: Airmen currently serving in the Air Force in all career fields (regardless of manning level) can retrain into Special Warfare career fields. - Screening: The Air Force utilizes the Candidate Development Support Service screening program, which helps identify, train, and prepare non-prior service recruits for Special Warfare career fields.